Frequently Asked Questions

 It's always helpful to have you alongside while we're flying, but rest assured that our pilots know how to get the job done in your absence.

-Before any flying takes place we'll discuss your requirements thoroughly to make sure that everybody's on the same page.
+Before any flying takes place we'll discuss your requirements thoroughly to make sure that the objectives are crystal clear.